pyth-network/pyth-gitbook/consumers/solana.md

 {% endtab %}

 {% tab title="Python" %}
-The [pyth-client-py](https://github.com/pyth-network/pyth-client-py) Python library to consume Pyth prices inside your off-chain Python programs.
+The [pyth-client-py](https://github.com/pyth-network/pyth-client-py) Python library can be used to consume Pyth prices inside your off-chain Python programs.
 An example can be found [here](https://github.com/pyth-network/pyth-client-py/blob/main/examples/read\_one\_price\_feed.py).
 {% endtab %}

 {% tab title="Go" %}